dwhiteplume/dwhiteplume.github.io/citations/citations_apa.md

 - Swindell, L. (1975). *Screwball: The Life of Carole Lombard*.
 Echo Point Books & Media.
 - Van Doren, M. (1987-2013). *Playing the Field: Sex, Stardom, Love and Life in Hollywood*.
 Starlet Suave Books.
 - Whitfield, E. (2007). *Pickford: The Woman Who Made Hollywood*.
 University of Kentucky Press.
+### History
+- Schele, L., & Freidel, D. (1990).
+A forest of kings: The untold story of the Maya.
+William Morrow.

 ## Music
 - The Dead Milkmen.
 (1985). *Big Lizard in My Backyard* [Album].
 Restless Records.